Sokoto State Govt. pays N1.8bn to UNICEF to boost education, health, sanitation — Nigeria Today

 Sokoto State Government said on Tuesday in Sokoto it paid N1.8 billion as counterpart funding in various initiatives entered with UNICEF to boost basic education, healthcare delivery and sanitation in the state.
 Gov. Aminu Tambuwal said this during the opening ceremony of a three-day forum on high level Advocacy and Community Engagement (ACE).
 Tambuwal said…

-The post Sokoto State Govt. pays N1.8bn to UNICEF to boost education, health, sanitation appeared first on The Herald Nigeria.
+The post Sokoto State Govt. pays N1.8bn to UNICEF to boost education, health, sanitation appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share